Code-Institute-Submissions/Milestone-24/README.md

   - The Application was then reviewed in all available mobile views
   - Any errors or inconsistencies were corrected by adjusting for the column widths within each container
   - This also ensured the text aligned appropriately for the screen size chosen
-  - On a smaller screen size the Google Maps window and the picture of Venice sit on top of each other - ensuring the user is still able to see a full screen size of the map on their device
   - All images are coded to fit the full width of the screen on any mobile device and to sit side-by-side on a larger device
   - The Social links in the footer tie back to the Application page (as currently intended) and the colour of each changes as appropriate when hovered over.
-  - The four 'local offices' have telephone numbers and web addresses intentionally left blank

 * User Story Testing for the User:
-  - The user is able to quickly and easily select from a number of country locations and choose from various hotels in an area they are interested in traveling to
+  - The user can quickly and easily select from several country locations and choose from various hotels in an area they are interested in traveling to
   - Various facilities and ideas for things to do are available in the Google Maps window once the user selects a specific city
   - More specific detail is made available once the user selects a specific hotel to view
-  - Contact placeholders are included for the four offices in which Dan's City Breaks operates - so the user can connect with with a live representative as appropriate
+  - Contact information is included for the four offices in which Dan's City Breaks operates so the user can connect with a live representative as appropriate

 * User Story Testing for the Owner:
   - The application provides the information that can help users to decide where to travel for their city break
-  - While a number of alternative API's are available via Google Maps I believe optimal use is made of this particular API
+  - While several alternative API's are available via Google Maps, I believe optimal use is made of this particular API

-* The following scenario describes the manual testing process for the central feature of the Applicaiton - the selection of the country and city locations:
+* The following scenario describes the manual testing process for the central feature of the Application - the selection of the country and city locations:
   1. Click in the Country Location drop-down list to select a preferred country - the Google Map image will change accordingly.
   2. Free-type a preferred city for that country in the City Location data field - this field will auto-populate.
-  3. Pins will drop onto the map to identify hotels in that city - the user can select from within the map istelf or from the list of hotels that are then made available beneath the Map.
+  3. Pins will drop onto the map to identify hotels in that city - the user can select from within the map itself or from the list of hotels that are then made available beneath the Map.
   4. Once any hotel is selected a pop-up will appear for that hotel displaying the name, address, contact information and Hotel Rating, in addition to the hotel's direct web link.
   5. Select the hotel name to be taken directly to a closer view of the local area.
 On this page:
       - Local facilities immediately surrounding the hotel will appear and the user will be to view and select these as preferred
-      - The left panel displays more information about the hotel
+      - A separate panel displays more information about the hotel
       - A hotel booking can be made directly from that panel
       - Alternative hotel options are also listed for user reference